OSGeo/PROJ/docs/source/usage/environmentvars.rst

 Environment variables
 ================================================================================

-PROJ can be crontrolled by setting environment variables.
+PROJ can be controlled by setting environment variables.
 Most users will have a use for the :envvar:`PROJ_LIB`.

 On UNIX systems environment variables can be set for a shell-session with::